imaddar/soccer-tracker/README.md

 - Use shorter video clips for testing
 - Cache results using stub files
 - Ensure adequate GPU memory for large videos

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-This project uses a dataset licensed under CC BY 4.0 from Roboflow.

-## Acknowledgments

-- Roboflow for the football players detection dataset
-- Ultralytics for YOLOv5 implementation
-- OpenCV community for computer vision tools